percona/percona-server-mysql-operator/README.md

-# Percona Distribution for MySQL Operator v2
+# Percona Distribution for MySQL Operator based on Percona Server for MySQL

 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)

 [Percona Server for MySQL](https://www.percona.com/software/mysql-database/percona-server) is a free, fully compatible, enhanced, and open source drop-in replacement for any MySQL database.
 It provides superior performance, scalability, and instrumentation.

-Based on our best practices for deployment and configuration, [Percona Distribution for MySQL Operator](https://www.percona.com/doc/kubernetes-operator-for-mysql/index.html) contains everything you need to quickly and consistently deploy and scale Percona Server for MySQL instances in a Kubernetes-based environment on-premises or in the cloud.
+Based on our best practices for deployment and configuration, [Percona Distribution for MySQL Operator based on Percona Server for MySQL](https://www.percona.com/doc/kubernetes-operator-for-mysql/index.html) contains everything you need to quickly and consistently deploy and scale MySQL instances in a Kubernetes-based environment on-premises or in the cloud.
 It provides the following capabilities:

 * Deploy asynchronous and semi-sync replication MySQL clusters with Orchestrator on top of it
 * Expose clusters with regular Kubernetes Services